thiagonobrega/auditable_pprl/Contracts/README.md

 To execute the private Ethereum network, we recommend the use of a docker environment to build the test netwok.
 A detailed tutorial is provided in this [repository](https://github.com/Capgemini-AIE/ethereum-docker).

-To use the public Ethereum network follow the instruction provided in this [tutorial](https://medium.com/swlh/deploy-smart-contracts-on-ropsten-testnet-through-ethereum-remix-233cd1494b4b).
+To use the public Ethereum network, follow the instruction provided in this [tutorial](https://medium.com/swlh/deploy-smart-contracts-on-ropsten-testnet-through-ethereum-remix-233cd1494b4b).

 ## Deploy